 - University of Regensburg (Regensburg, Germany): Fully Convolutional Networks for Gravitational Wave Searches

 - Microsoft Research (Cambridge, UK): Learning Independent Causal Mechanisms

-- I thoroughly enjoy teaching, was active in the Schülerzirkel Mathematik in Regensburg, tutored courses on cryptography, web applications, electrodynamics, waves and optics, mathematical methods in physics, was lecturer of a semi-annual course on Computer- and Microcontroller-Technology, and co-lectured the course Green-IT at the summer academy 2016 in Leysin, organized by the German Academic Scholarship Foundation.
+- I thoroughly enjoy teaching, was active in the Schülerzirkel Mathematik in Regensburg, a TA for many courses in Math, Physics, and CS, lectured a semi-annual course on Computer- and Microcontroller-Technology, and co-lectured the course Green-IT at the summer academy 2016 in Leysin, organized by the German Academic Scholarship Foundation.